-Cyber-attacks can have serious consequences, including financial losses, damage to reputation, and even loss of life in some cases.
-As such, it is important for organizations and individuals to take appropriate measures to protect against cyber-attacks.
+A cyber attack can have serious consequences, including financial losses, damage to reputation, and even loss of life in some cases.
+As such, it is important for organisations and individuals to take appropriate measures to protect against cyber-attacks.

 If you have identified a breach in your IT systems, it is important to take steps to secure the systems and contain the breach as quickly as possible.
 Consider implementing additional security measures, such as firewalls or intrusion detection systems, to protect the affected systems and prevent further breaches.